 Blending power with premium styling both inside and out, gives the Insignia genuine road presence.
 Guaranteed.

-Over 70mpg is possible from the 2.0 CDTi unit most Country Tourer buyers will choose.
-As for residual values, well these will depend on whether the industry recognises this Country Tourer model's shift up-market.
+Around 85% of Insignia buyers go for a diesel - and you can see why.
+Well over 70mpg is possible from the 1.6 CDTi unit most Grand Sport buyers will choose.
+As for residual values, well these will depend on whether the industry recognises this Grand Sport model's shift up-market.
 Even if it does, the depreciation levels won't match those of premium German rivals.
 But then, you'll be paying less up-front in the first place, so it's swings and roundabouts.
-CO2 figures are very competitive, the 170PS 2.0-litre diesel capable of just over 50mpg on the combined cycle and just over 140g/km of CO2.
+CO2 figures are very competitive, the base 110PS 1.6-litre diesel capable of putting out as little as 105g/km.
+The volume 2.0-litre diesel manages 136g/km.
+The base 1.5-litre petrol variant manages 133g/km.

 You'll also need to know that Vauxhall includes a three-year, 60,000 mile warranty as standard, a package that can be extended up to five years and 100,000 miles at extra cost.
 A year's free breakdown cover is also provided, along with a six-year anti-corrosion guarantee.
 Plus you can opt for a service plan that lets you pay monthly to spread the cost of regular work to your car.
 As part of this, Vauxhall offers discounts on wear and tear items, such as brake pads and windscreen wipers.